Taming identical particles for discerning the genuine non-locality: Description of identical particles with symmetric/exterior algebra (SEA) and the local inner product

-Then, Eqs.~\eqref{bosons} and \eqref{fermion} correspond to the wavefunctions of $N$ bosons and fermions respectively~\cite{fock}.
+We suppose a particle has the state $\P_i = (\p_i,s_i)$ where $\p_i$ is the spatial wavefunction and $s_i$ contains all the possible internal degrees of freedom.
+The total wavefunction of $N$ identical particles is expressed with the following definition: \begin{definition} (Symmetric and exterior tensor products) For a Hilbert space $\mH$ (dim$\mH=d$) and state vectors $\{|\P_i\> \}_{i=1}^N\in \mH$ with $|\P_i\> = \sum_{a=1}^{d}\P_i^a|a\>$ and $\P_i^a\in \mathbb{C}$, the symmetric tensor product $\vee$ is defined as where $\mN$ is the normalization factor and $S_N$ is the $N$ permutation group.
+And the exterior (or antisymmetric) tensor product $\wedge$ is defined as where $(-1)^\s$ is the signature of $\s$. \end{definition} Then, Eqs.~\eqref{bosons} and \eqref{fermion} correspond to the wavefunctions of $N$ bosons and fermions respectively~\cite{fock}.
 One can notice that the above definition directly connects states written in 1QL to those in SEA (see also Ref.~\cite{chin2019reduced}).
 A closed subspace of $\mH^{\otimes N}$ generated by $|\P_1\>\vee\cdots \vee |\P_N\> $ is denoted by $\mH^{\vee N}$ in which $N$ bosons reside, and a closed subspace of $\mH^{\otimes N}$ generated by $|\P_1\>\wedge\cdots \wedge |\P_N\> $ is denoted by $\mH^{\wedge N}$ in which $N$ femions reside.
 These two subspaces compose \emph{Fock spaces}, which are algebraic constructions of single Hilbert space for unfixed number of identical particles.
 The bosonic Fock space over $\mH$ is defined as $F_b(\mH) =\bigoplus_{N=0}^\infty \mH^{\vee N}$ and the fermionic Fock space as $F_f(\mH) =\bigoplus_{N=0}^\infty\mH^{\wedge N}$ with the definition $\mH^0=\mathbb{C}$. $\mH^0$ is the Hilbert space for \emph{the vacuum state} $|vac\>$.
-One can see that $|vac\>$ plays an important role in the definition of PSSR entanglement for fermions.
-From now on, $\otimes_{\pm}$ will be used when the algebra can be any of the symmetric and exterior tensor products.
+We will see that $|vac\>$ plays an important role in the definition of PSSR entanglement for fermions.
+From now on, ``$\otimes_{\pm}$'' will be used when the algebra can be any of the symmetric and exterior tensor products.

 Creation and annihilation operators $(\ha^\dagger, \ha)$ are defined in SEA as follows~\cite{fock}: $ $\\

 \begin{definition} The creation operator $\ha^\dagger(\P)$ from $\mH^{\otimes_{\pm} N}$ to $\mH^{\otimes_{\pm} (N+1)}$ is defined as